 Accreditation and Academic Recognition

-Crown College is accredited by The Higher Learning Commission (230 South LaSalle Street, Suite 7-500, Chicago, IL 60604).
+Crown College is accredited by The Higher Learning Commission—a member of the North Central Association (NCA, 30 No. LaSalle St., Chicago, IL 60602).
 Due to this excellent accreditation status, credits and degrees earned at Crown are transferable and recognized by public and private colleges and universities throughout the world.

-The College has been a member of the Higher Learning Commission since 1980.
-Candidate status was granted in July of 1974.
+The College has been a member of the North Central Association since 1980.
+Candidate status with NCA was granted in July of 1974.
 Veterans attending Crown College are eligible to use their veterans' education benefits.
 The College is authorized under federal law to enroll non-immigrant alien students.